altmancastle/alterai/packages/ripple/README.md

 # Ripple Component and useRipple Hook Documentation

+    This package is compatible with React 19 and above.
+It leverages the latest features and improvements in React 19 to provide a smooth and efficient ripple effect.
+Make sure to have React 19 or later installed in your project to use this package.

 ## Overview

 The `Ripple` component and `useRipple` hook are used to create a material design ripple effect, which is a visual feedback mechanism for user interactions.
 The ripple effect is commonly used in buttons, cards, and other interactive elements.